theseanstewart/Gitbook-Plugin-Image-Wrapper/README.md

 ### Installation

-Add the plugin to your `book.json`:
+Add the plugin to your `book.json`.
+Images can be selectively ignored based on their class name:

 ```
 {
-    "plugins" : [ "image-wrapper" ]
+    "plugins" : [ "image-wrapper" ],
+    "pluginsConfig" : {
+        "image-wrapper" : {
+            "ignore-classes" : [ "class1", "class2", "etc" ]
+        }
+    }
 }
 ```